Tolulade-A/Tolulade-A/README.md

 Here are some ideas to get you started:

 Hi 👋🏽 I’m an engineer who loves to simplify complex processes for people and businesses.
-I’m also building at **Reispar Technologies**, an Artificial Intelligence & Enterprise ML startup in Lagos.
 Do you know that I started out as an Industrial/Mechanical Engineer before going fully into **Artificial Intelligence applications?** Yes 😊

 I have a combined 7 **years experience in building systems that work**, working capital projects of over $10 million USD.
 Previously, I led a startup (2018) in Lagos as Chief Operating Officer where I managed both engineering and operations.
 Would [love to connect with you :)](https://www.linkedin.com/in/tolulade-ademisoye-61560a5a/)